 Hi there!
 Thanks for checking out my site.

-I’m a musicologist by training, an educator by profession, and an Africanist by choice.
-My background in percussion and voice has informed most of those pathways, but I thoroughly enjoy playing and teaching a variety of string instruments.
+I’m an ethnomusicologist by training.
+I’m an educator and research administrator by profession.
+I’m an Africanist by the grace of God, the Ancestors, and my beloved colleagues and teachers.
+Percussion and voice have informed those pathways, but I thoroughly enjoy playing and teaching a variety of string instruments, too.
 My primary research focuses on the music of Ugandan traditional healers.
-In addition to general interests in music, culture, and healing, some of my specific teaching interests include African music, Caribbean music, popular music, and choral music.
-I have recently left Claflin University in Orangeburg, South Carolina for a return to my Midwestern roots.
-I am thrilled to be working with Grinnell College, where this spring I’ll be teaching a world music course, offering a new course on music and healing, and directing a Ugandan music and dance ensemble.
+In addition to general interests in music, culture, and healing, some of my specific teaching interests include African music, American popular music, Caribbean music, popular music, and choral music.
+It’s been my pleasure to teach students at Claflin University in Orangeburg, South Carolina and at Grinnell College, among other places.

 I am committed to performance as an essential component of research and teaching.
-My research in Uganda has involved in-depth study of several instruments from drums to indigenous strings with numerous musicians, most notably Damascus Kafumbe and Ssematimba Frank Sibyangu.
+My research in Uganda has involved in-depth study of several instruments from drum set to indigenous strings with numerous musicians, most notably Damascus Kafumbe and Ssematimba Frank Sibyangu.
 As a jazz drummer, I have performed with Wess “Warmdaddy” Anderson, Etienne Charles, Roland Guerin, Jason Marsalis, Marcus Printup, Marcus Roberts, and a number of other artists.
 I have studied merengue and salsa with two Dominican artists, Maestro Dr. Juan-Ramón Guzman and percussion phenom Julio Figueroa.
 As a singer, I have performed and studied with choral music luminary Weston Noble, and I worked for six years as a staff singer at St. John’s Episcopal Church in Tallahassee.
-Playing and singing remain at the heart of what I do every day in the classroom, in the field, in the office, and at home.
+Playing and singing music remain at the heart of what I do in the classroom, in the field, and at home.